Speaker / Host

-One of the UK's best known presenters, columnists and campaigners Janet Street Porter is also a Loose Woman.
+Janet Street Porter is one of the UK's best known presenters, columnists and campaigners and is also an ITV Loose Woman.
 She has been a fixture in the British media for over 35 years and is also an accomplished speaker, event host and conference facilitator.

-Over the past two years Janet has appeared on numerous TV shows on all the major channels.
-She was most recently seen in 2007 as the Editor on Deadline, a new celebrity series for ITV2 and as a regular contributor with Gordon Ramsay in The F Word for Channel 4.
+Janet Street Porter appears regularly on TV shows on all the major channels.
+She was the Editor on Deadline, a celebrity series for ITV2 back in 2007 and was regular contributor with Gordon Ramsay in The F Word for Channel 4.
 She appeared in Call me a Cabbie on ITV1 and So You Think You Can Nurse for Five as well as Coming Home for BBC Wales.
 She also completed a pilot based on the second volume of her memoirs, Fallout, published in paperback by Headline.

 In 2004 she appeared in I’m A Celebrity Get Me Out Of Here! for ITV and So You Think You can Teach for Five.
 In 2005 she wrote and presented two documentaries for Sky Television entitled Janet Saves The Monarchy and another, shot in the USA, entitled Michael and Me about the director Michael Moore.
 In 2005 she co-presented TV on Trial for BBC3 and a series entitled Demolition about bad architecture for Channel 4.
 She presented a documentary Desperate Women about women in the media for Channel 4, and BBC3 showed her documentary My Childhood in February 2006.
 She has regularly appeared on political programmes – Question Time and This Week and The Daily Politics as well as entertainment series like Grumpy Old Women and the Paul O’Grady Show.
 In 2007 she has presented a regular slot on GMTV, with Lorraine Kelly.